Raze/poetry/README.md

 # poetry
-Collection of various poetry written by me
+Collection of various poetry written by Rasmus Jarl